Services

 How to easily add a date dimension table in Power BI in 1 minute

-A date dimension table allows you to work with dates more easily.
-Having a date dimension table can eliminate the need for many complex DAX expressions.
+A date dimension table allows you to work with dates more easily and can eliminate the need for complex DAX expressions.

 Calendar table =